This is a glossary of CS - mainly comp-arch terms and their meanings, explained in their simplest ways.

 NVIDIA Fermi: A GPGPU architecture by NVIDIA

-There is a whitepaper which describes the decisions used to make GPUs
+Note: There is a whitepaper which describes the decisions used to make GPUs

 CPU: A general purpose computing device

-Despite the 'general purpose nature' CPUs tend to be best at single-threaded (or minorly multi-threaded), branch-heavy workloads which have good locality and can benefit from speculation
+Note: Despite the 'general purpose nature' CPUs tend to be best at single-threaded (or minorly multi-threaded), branch-heavy workloads which have good locality and can benefit from speculation